HaliteChallenge/Halite-II/website/learn/tutorials/using_the_api.md

 Creates a command to undock this ship from the designated planet.

 ### navigate
 Create a command to move a ship to a specific target position.
 It is recommended to place the position itself (rather than another entity) here, else navigate will crash into the target.
 If avoid_obstacles is set to True (default) will avoid obstacles on the way, with up to max_corrections corrections.
-Note that each correction ammounts to 1 degree of difference, meaning that the algorithm will naively try max_correction degrees before giving up (and returning None).
+Note that each correction ammounts to 1 degree of difference (unless specified differently through the angular_step parameter), meaning that the algorithm will naively try max_correction * angular_step degrees before giving up (and returning None).
 The navigation will only consist of up to one command; call this method again in the next turn to continue navigating to the position.

 ## Position
 Basic entity which is meant to hold an x, y coordinate with 0 radius.
 Used for determining targets for moves and passing positional information.